wilsonlan123/monopolypj/README.md

 There are no non-standard libraries used in the program.

 # Compilation and Execution Instruction
-Run "make main" to compile and run the game.
+Run "make main" to compile the file.
+Run "./main" to start the game.